codeurjc-students/2019-OpenViduSurveillance/OpenViduBackend/README.md

 spring.datasource.password=YOUR_DB_PASSWORD
 ```

+Be aware that you'll need the [ONVIF external library](https://github.com/milg0/onvif-java-lib/tree/master/release) to make the backend work.
+You can find more information about the library [here](http://www.milgo.de/onvif/java-library/create-connection).

 ## Entities
 ### Camera
 This entity is used mostly to store cameras and to manage them inside the backend.